-- Third-degree hemorrhoids cause constant discomfort and prolapse in response to any increase in intra-abdominal pressure.
+- Third-degree hemorrhoids cause constant discomfort and prolapse in response to an increase in intra-abdominal pressure.
 They must be manually reduced.

 Nursing management of hemorrhoids depends on the type and severity of the hemorrhoid and on the patient’s overall condition.
 Treatment includes measures to ease pain, combat swelling and congestion, and regulation of the patient’s bowel habits.
 Patient care includes preoperative and postoperative support.

-Here are three (3) nursing care plans (NCP) for patients with hemorrhoids:
+The following are the nursing priorities for patients with hemorrhoids:

-- Disruption of skin tissue from incisional sites
+- Disruption of skin tissue from incision sites

 - Destruction of skin layers